deephaven/web-client-ui/README.md

 Snapshots are used by end-to-end tests to visually verify the output.
 Snapshots are both OS and broser specific.
 Sometimes changes are made requiring snapshots to be updated.
 Update snapshots locally by running `npm run e2e:update-snapshots`.

 Once you are satisfied with the snapshots and everything is passing locally, you need to use the docker image to update snapshots for CI (unless you are running the same platform as CI (Ubuntu)).
 Run `npm run e2e:update-ci-snapshots` to update the CI snapshots.
-The snapshots will be written to your local directories and should be committed to git.
+The snapshots will be written to your local directories.
+The Linux snapshots should be committed to git (non-Linux snapshots should be automatically ignored by git).

 ### Local